MaanooAk/Qs/README.md

  qaff		Query All For each call Function qasff		Query All in Sub element For each call Function fif		For each Integer from 0 call Function
-Requests
+Classes
- r			Request
+ cls		add and remove CLaSses
- rp			Request Post
+ qacls		Query All For each add and remove CLaSses qascls		Query All in Sub element For each add and remove CLaSses Requests r			Request rp			Request Post